zeppe-lin/pkgutils/README.md

   * added bash completion
   * build files have been rewritten

-See git log for further differences.
+See git log for complete/further differences.

 The original sources can be downloaded from:
   1. git://crux.nu/tools/pkgutils.git                        (git)